Ciprian-Popescu-03/OrdersManagement/README.md

 # Orders Management App 📦

 Welcome to the **Orders Management App**, a desktop application developed with **Java Swing**.
-Its purpose is to manage client orders for a warehouse, including product, client, and order management, with all data stored in a **relational database**.
+Its purpose is to manage client orders for a warehouse, including product, client, and order management, with all data stored in a **PostgreSQL database**.

 ---